Rental Inspection Photography FAQ Contact

 Can be deducted from the deposit

-• Holes in walls from improper fixings
+• Holes in walls from incorrect fixings

 • Broken fixtures, furniture or appliances